azaidelson/confidential-avs-example/README.md

 Attesters validate the following:
 - That the attestation belongs to a known Performer software package and version, proving that the code is genuine and has not been tampered with.
 - That the task message is actually signed by the code running in this software package

+In this example, the User sends images of their ID to the Performer Node.
+The Performer Node analyzes the ID using a Vision Model (gemma3:4b in this case) to extract the user's nationality and age.
+Then, the performer sends the sign results: the user's nationality and whether the user is over 21 years of age.
+All the processing is done inside TEEs, so the user data cannot be accessed by any third party, including the operators of the Performer Node.

   ### Useful Links